Find Trade Colleges

 Best Iowa Schools for Affordable Quality for an Award Taking 1 to 4 Years in Allied Health Professions

 Our 2023 rankings named Des Moines Area Community College the best value school in Iowa for allied health professions students working on their undergraduate certificate.
-Located in the suburb of Ankeny, DMACC is a public college with a very large student population.
+Located in the suburb of Ankeny, DMACC is a public school with a very large student population.

-DMACC undergraduate students pay an average of $5,340 in in-state tuition and fees each year.
+The average tuition and fees for an in-state undergraduate at DMACC are $5,340 a year.
 After completing their Undergraduate Certificate, allied health graduates from DMACC carry an average student debtload of $8,624.

-The excellent undergraduate certificate programs at Southeastern Community College helped the school earn the #2 place on this year’s ranking of the best value allied health professions schools in Iowa.
-Southeastern Community College is a small public school located in the remote town of West Burlington.
+A rank of #2 on this year’s list means Southeastern Community College is a great value for allied health professions students working on their undergraduate certificate.
+Southeastern Community College is a small public school located in the town of West Burlington.

 Full Allied Health Professions at Southeastern Community College Report